Looking for support for your finance function? Book a time with an expert.

 LIFO Method (Last-In, First-Out)

-Same scenario, but selling newest inventory first:
+Same scenario, but now lets look at selling the newest inventory first:

 1. Sell 100 newest shirts ($20 each) = $2,000